rtr-nettest/open-rmbt-desktop/README.md

     -   `LOG_WORKERS` - if set to `true` will output the client's worker's logs to files in the `log` folder in the root of the project.
 If set to another value or ommitted, only the main thread's output will be logged.
     -   `SSL_KEY_PATH` and `SSL_CERT_PATH` - paths to SSL key and certificate files which should be used by the client to establish a secure connection to a measurement server.

-## Compilation
+## Compilation and running

-To compile the project into a single JS file ready for running launch `npm run build` form the terminal.

-## Running

-To compile and run the project launch `npm run start` from the terminal.

-## Testing

-To compile the project and run tests against it launch `npm run test` from the terminal.
+To run a measurement from the command line use

+    npm run start:cli

+To launch an Electron app in the dev mode use

+    npm run start:all

+To build the Electron app in the prod mode without launching it use

+    npm run build:all